brianschubert/troop89medfield.org/docs/install.rst

 Installing the Dependencies
 ---------------------------

 You will need to create a virtual environment for Python libraries.
-If you are using Python3.6+ (which you should be), the tools needed to create virtual environments ship with the interpret as the `venv`_ module.
+If you are using Python3.6+ (which you should be), the tools needed to create virtual environments ship with the interpreter as the `venv`_ module.

 .. note::